NEWS: How SPP peer review has adapted when you needed it most.

 In response, the team has developed SPP Rapid Response: a faster, more responsive and flexible approach to peer review, with technical support and input from our sister organisation London CLC.
 We will continue to test and introduce our approaches to the SPP community via national webinars this term.
 We've also created two research-based sets of example "lines of enquiry" to support peer review with a focus on Covid-19 Response and Recovery Curriculum.
 All three of these resources are available to all schools who have engaged with SPP, past and present, and this in turn has kick-started our new SPP Alumni offer due to be launched in October, which will deepen and develop peer review further in the 1,700 schools and partnerships around the country that we have worked with.

 Many of our Partnership Leads also told us that peer support for leaders has become more valuable than ever at the moment.
-Click here for a video and podcast interview with two headteachers.
+Click here for case studies and interviews with colleagues engaging in peer review at every level.